zachmccabe/zachmccabe.github.io/about.md

 ---

 Hi.
 It's Zach.
-I'm an optimist: I believe all ideas begin with bullshit, and then you [iterate.](https://www.zachmccabe.com/bullshit.html)

 You can use this website to see what I'm up to [now.](https://www.zachmccabe.com/now.html) Otherwise, keep reading to learn more about me.